harishakaharu/gsiv23_harish_bisht/README.md

 Renders the "Next" and "Previous" buttons for navigating the movies list.

-### As It has env variable for auth key, key use your keys for URL authentication
+### As It has env variable for auth key, Please use your keys for URL authentication